ycechungAI/goose/documentation/docs/mcp/square-mcp.md

   <Tabs groupId="interface">
     <TabItem value="ui" label="Goose Desktop" default>
      1. [Launch the installer](https://mcp.squareup.com/goose)
-     2. Goose will open and ask you to confirm installation.
+     2. Click `OK` to confirm the installation
      3. Goose should open a browser tab to an OAuth permissions page.
-Double-check which permissions you want to allow, and click 'Grant Access'.
+Double-check which permissions you want to allow, and click `Grant Access`.
      4. It will ask you to login or reauthenticate to Square, and may ask you to confirm the permissions you want to allow.
+     5. In Goose, navigate to the chat

     </TabItem>
     <TabItem value="cli" label="Goose CLI">
     1. Run the `configure` command: